 Tyre size and tyre pressure for the Kawasaki Ninja

-The Kawasaki Ninja has the following tyres and tyre sizes standard, plus the following recommended pressures.
+The Kawasaki Ninja has the following tyre sizes standard, plus the following recommended pressures.

 General information about the Kawasaki Ninja 250R EX250-J